“Some days there won’t be a song in your heart,” motivational speaker and cancer survivor, Emory Austin, once said. “Sing anyway.”

 Make the most of your company Slack as a tool for employee engagement.
 Company culture will be different during social distancing but it can survive.
 Work anniversaries, Employee of the Month and watercooler chats work just as well, thanks to apps such as Disco and HeyTaco! that can plug in to the platform.
 Companies that are digital-first have been doing it long before the arrival of the pandemic.

 You’ll need to see familiar faces from time to time and video conferencing tools like Zoom, Skype and Google Hangouts have everything you need for a quick video call with friends or family.
 They’re all easy to use and have performed well during the pandemic, so the one you choose is a matter of preference.
-With the House Party app you can even play games like HeadsUp, Trivia and Quick Draw so you can keep your games night tradition alive.

 This is all I could find for now but I’ll be adding more resources to it as the recommendations keep coming in from the team.
 Please let us know if you have something special that’s helping you to get through this strange time that you’d like us to add to the list,